K factor (traffic engineering): Calculation

 in which DHV is the "Design Hourly Volume," the 30th highest hourly traffic volume (in both directions) in the year in which data was collected, by vehicles per hour.
+DHV could also be the 50th or 100th highest hourly traffic volume (in both directions) in the year in which data was collected, by vehicles per hour; but one would need to mention that by saying that this is the K50 or K100 factor.

 Usage

 The use of the K30 standard is mandated for the Highway Performance Monitoring System's comparisons of congestion.
 The K Factor also helps calculate the peak-to-daily ratio of traffic.
 K30 helps maintain a healthy volume to capacity ratio.
+K50 and K100 will sometimes be seen.
+K50 and K100 will not use the 30th highest hourly traffic volumes but the 50th or 100th highest hourly traffic volume when calculating the K factor.